 1928 Broadway has one of its biggest nights ever, as eight separate shows open on Christmas Day: Cyrano de Bergerac, Falstaff, Ruth Draper, Houseboat on the Styx, The Red Robe, Brothers, Sakura, and Back Seat Drivers.

 1940 Opening night for Richard Rodgers and Lorenz Hart's hard-bitten musical, Pal Joey, starring Vivienne Segal and, in the title role, Gene Kelly, in his first (and last) Broadway lead.
-He'll soon be snapped up by Hollywood.
-Pal Joey stays only 374 performances, but gets a longer run in a 1950s revival.
+He is soon snapped up by Hollywood.
+Pal Joey stays 374 performances, but gets a longer run in a 1950s revival.

-2008 Singer and actress Eartha Kitt, whose exotic, sex-kitten persona and sultry, purring vocal delivery was unlike anything that had come before her, dies of colon cancer at age 81.
-Kitt was a best-selling recording artist, a Tony-nominated stage actress (for Timbuktu! and The Wild Party), a sex symbol, a paragon of both high art and high camp, and the author of three autobiographies.
+2008 Singer and actor Eartha Kitt, whose exotic, sex-kitten persona and sultry, purring vocal delivery was unlike anything that had come before her, dies of colon cancer at age 81.
+Kitt was a best-selling recording artist, a Tony-nominated stage actor (for Timbuktu! and The Wild Party), a sex symbol, a paragon of both high art and high camp, and the author of three autobiographies.

-2012 Les Misérables, the star-studded film adaptation of the Tony Award-winning musical by Alain Boublil, Claude-Michel Schonberg and Herbert Kretzmer, opens in theatres.
-Directed by Tim Hooper, it stars Hugh Jackman as Jean Valjean, Russell Crowe as Javert and Anne Hathaway as Fantine.
-Hathaway will receive an Academy Award for her performance.
+2012 Les Misérables, the star-studded film adaptation of the Tony Award-winning musical by Alain Boublil, Claude-Michel Schonberg, and Herbert Kretzmer, opens in theatres.
+Directed by Tim Hooper, it stars Hugh Jackman as Jean Valjean, Russell Crowe as Javert, and Anne Hathaway as Fantine.
+Hathaway receives an Academy Award for her performance.